US$35.00raised of $3,500.00 goal goal

 dogs.
 No two dogs are alike.
-To emphasize this feature I am “painting” the geoglyph with an assortment of Bushman symbols.
+I am using symbolic Bushman symbols within the Geoglyph to imitate these markings.
 The Bushman were local residents in the Vredefort Dome area many, many years ago and there are still remains of Bushman drawings.
 The Bushmen had great admiration for the Painted Dogs and lived in close harmony with them.
-I am including Bushman symbols that somehow relate to the dogs and their hopefully abundant future.
+The Bushman symbols used in the Geoglyph will relate to their co-existence.

-The geoglyph will be constructed on the grounds of The Dog and Fig Craft Brewery and Restaurant.
+The Geoglyph will be constructed on the grounds of The Dog and Fig Craft Brewery and Restaurant.
 The completed project will boast the following:

 - An education centre (an existing structure has already been allocated.)